roleohibachi/securam-hacking/README.md

 | 11  | N/C    |       |
 | 12  | GND    |       |

+One way or another, I'll need to implement a DAC with a 0.5V dynamic range and resolution of 10.
+Two quick ways come to mind:
+- PWM and a capacitor.
+This can achieve arbitrary precision with a big-enough capacitor.
+Might be quicker.
+- Resistor ladder, just like they did.
+Maybe even use theirs, and override the keypad signal?

 ### Internal

 TODO.
 It's surely just a servo to do the unlocking and an MCU with ADC to do the keypad reading, code storing, resetting, etc.